esdomo/doc-proc/README.md

 Aggregated statistics are stored in a database with word frequencies serialized as JSON.
 The development profile uses an in-memory H2 database.
-The production profile uses PostgreSQL which is started via Docker Compose.
+The production profile uses PostgreSQL.
+Docker Compose will build and start both the application and the database.
-Setup DB connection through a `.env` file or environment variable.
+Setup the DB connection through the provided `.env` file or environment variables.
 Database schema migrations are handled automatically with Flyway when the application starts

 ## File Input Directory